arsibux/react-app/README.md

 It creates **Virtual Document Object Model** in memory and all manipulation of data occurs in virtual DOM before the browser DOM.

   1. **What is JSX**: Translate tags into react elements.
+  2. **State**: Data that may change in application.
-  2. **React Components**: Small piece of code having UI and its states and related function.
+  3. **React Components**: Small piece of code having UI and its states and related function.
-  3. **React Props**: Arguments passed into React components.
+  4. **React Props**: Arguments passed into React components.
-  4. **Destructuring in React**: Destructuring makes it easy to extract only what is needed in array or in object.
+  5. **Destructuring in React**: Destructuring makes it easy to extract only what is needed in array or in object.
-  5. **React Hooks**: Perform intercepting such call messages or events.
+  6. **React Hooks**: Perform intercepting such call messages or events.
-  6. **React Router**: HTTP requests are routed to the code that handles them.
+  7. **React Router**: HTTP requests are routed to the code that handles them.
-  7. **Redux**
+  8. **Redux**: State management library.

 ## What is JSX ?